Anam Biswas

 Anam Biswas is a Bangladeshi director, screenwriter, composer and writer.
 He is the director and screenwriter of Debi, released in 2018.
 In 2016, he won Bangladesh National Film Award for Best Screenplay for the film Aynabaji.
+He is also known to be an actor on the bangla drama '69' as the character Rafi.

 Personal life

 Biswas is married to writer Kaenat Ahmed.